resotto/python3-docker-devenv/README.md

 If you specify `t` option, you can specify generation algorithm such as RSA or DSA etc…

-When you execute `ssh-keygen`, it asks you some questions:
+When you execute `ssh-keygen`, it asks you some questions about:
 ##### Enter file in which to save the key(/root/.ssh/id_rsa):
-* Specify path including filename where you want to save keys, for example `/root/temp/id_rsa`.
+* Please specify path including filename where you want to save keys.
 If specified directory doesn't exist, ssh-keygen command fails.
+If you omitted this path and `/root/.ssh` doesn't exist, directory `/root/.ssh` is created and keys are placed there.

 ##### Enter passphrase (empty for o passphrase):
 * Passphrase is a string of characters, which is longer than usual password (minimum five characters but 20 characters preferably).
-It is used in an encryption or a decryption of private key.
+It is used in encryption and decryption of private key.

 ##### Enter same passphrase again:
 * Enter the same passphrase as you typed above.

 After generating keys, register public key on GitHub.
-At first, copy the result of executing command below.
+At first, please copy the result of executing command below.
 ```
 $ cat id_rsa.pub
 ```

-And then, register it on Github following instructions.
+And then, please register it on Github with following instructions.

 ###### Open your GitHub account settings.
 ![click-settings](https://user-images.githubusercontent.com/19743841/51783793-7ee65480-2182-11e9-847b-3e54b647fa01.png)